DSU Intramural Sports Handbook

-- Cooperate before, during, and after competition with the Intramural Sports supervisor/officials on site.
+- Cooperate before, during, and after competition with the Intramural Sports supervisor and officials on site.

-- Make sure if you are adding a new player or joining a team after the Mandatory Captain’s Meeting, he/she must bring with them their current Dixie State College Student ID.
-No Card No Play!!
+- Make sure if you joining a team after the mandatory Captain’s meeting, he/she must brings with them their current Dixie State University Student ID.
+No Card?
+No Play.

-All DSU students, staff, faculty, and spouses are eligible to compete in intramural activities as long as the Spouses of students, faculty, and staff are in a coed event and are on the same team.
+All DSU students, staff, faculty, and spouses are eligible to compete in intramural activities as long as the spouses of students, faculty, and staff are on the same team.
 A non-student spouse must meet with an Intramural staff member prior to competition.

 The team roster is the official roster for every intramural sports team.
 Players may be added to a team’s roster up until the end of the regular season.
-When adding a new player to your roster after the Mandatory Captain’s Meeting, he/she must bring with them their current Dixie State College Student ID.
-No Card No Play!!
-Players must have participated in at least one regular season game to be eligible for the Playoffs/Tournament.
-I Please make sure that when you add a player, he/she are informed of the rules and policies before competition.
+When adding a new player to your roster after the mandatory Captain’s meeting, he/she must bring with them their current Dixie State University Student ID.
+Players must have participated in at least one regular season game to be eligible for the playoffs/tournament.
+Please make sure that new players are informed of the rules and policies before competition.

 Varsity athletes may participate in other intramural activities outside their varsity sport.
-However, they may not participate in their varsity sport or its related activities at the Intramural level.
+However, they may not participate in their varsity sport or its related activities at the intramural level.
 That includes Red Shirts.
 If you are on the squad list you may not play.
-Any questions please contact the Intramural Coordinator.

 Club Sports Members

-Intramural teams are limited to two (2) club players in their related sport.
+Intramural teams are limited to 2 club players in their related sport.
 The official club sports roster will be used in eligibility matters.

-- If a fee is required make sure that is paid before the deadline given.
-Deadlines can be found on the Intramural website and on the bulletins boards or contact the Intramural Office @ 435-879-GAME.
+- If a fee is required make sure that is paid before the given deadline.
+Deadlines can be found on the Intramural website, the bulletin boards in the SAC or by contacting the Intramural Office @ 435-879-GAME.

 - Check schedule and inform team of contest’s place, date and time.
-Schedules will be posted on the Intramural website and at the Intramural office It is the Captain’s responsibility to inform his/her team of important dates and times.
+Schedules will be posted on the Intramural website/IMLeagues and at the Intramural office.
+It is the Captain’s responsibility to inform his/her team of important dates and times.

 Team Name Policy